Vitamin E and Selenium: Can You Take Them Together?

 What happens?

-Vitamin E and selenium are two of the body's core antioxidants, and they operate as a coordinated team to defend cell membranes from oxidative damage.
+Vitamin E and selenium are two of the body's core antioxidants that work as a coordinated team, defending the same cell membranes from oxidative damage through two different but linked mechanisms.

 1